Juaben Municipal Assembly

 Juaben Municipal is one of the forty-three districts in Ashanti Region, Ghana.
 Originally it was formerly part of the then-larger Ejisu-Juaben Municipal District in 1988, which was created from the former Ejisu-Juaben-Bosomtwe District Council, until the northeast part of the district was split off to create Juaben Municipal District on 15 March 2018; thus the remaining part has been renamed as Ejisu Municipal.
 The municipality is located in the central part of Ashanti Region and has Juaben as its capital town.

+Leadership

+The current MCE for the municipality is Eunice Ohenewaa Ansu.